Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Estimating experimental errors

-We find that the phases of the qubits in the simulated $\bar O_M$ are rarely larger than $\pi/2$.
-In comparison, we observe frequent phase flips in the data.
-With the assumed minimal ramping speed we are therefore unable to explain all sign flips that are observed for certain qubits.
-As a consequence, the ramping speed of these qubits must either be particularly slower, or further effects that result in diagonal phase accumulation at the end of the time evolution play a role in the experiment.
-But as explained above a diagonal unitary rotation as caused by a ramping of the qubits after the couplers are already effectively $0$, can only cause sign flips of entire rows and columns and can, thus, be corrected for in the post-processing.
+Below, we empirically build trust in this model and estimate the model parameters.
+Using the empirically inferred model parameters, we estimate the systematic errors in the following way: Using the empirical estimates $\hat h,\hat S$ (the output of \cref{alg:HamRec}), we simulate the time evolution using the model \eqref{eq:spam data model} with $M$ given by the constant-$v$ model.
+Running the identification \cref{alg:HamRec} again on the simulated data yields a second (bootstrapped) estimate $\tilde h,\tilde S$.
+We use $\mathcal{E}_\text{analog}(\hat h,\tilde h)$ as an estimate for the systematic error of the analog implementation error.
+By comparing $\tilde h$ with $\hat h$ entrywise, we arrive at an entrywise systematic error estimate.
+Similarly, we can compute the systematic error in $\mathcal{E}_\text{analog}(\hat S,\id)$ via $\mathcal{E}_\text{analog}(\hat S,\tilde S)$.

-\textbf{Empirical validation of ramp model and parameter estimation.} Our model for estimating the systematic error induced by the final ramping phase implies that the deviation of the initial and final ramp from the identity transformation depends on the ramp distance, that is, the absolute value of the entries of $h- h_m$.
+\paragraph*{Empirical validation of ramp model and parameter estimation.} Our model for estimating the systematic error induced by the final ramping phase implies that the deviation of the initial and final ramp from the identity transformation depends on the ramp distance, that is, the absolute value of the entries of $h- h_m$.
 Indeed, the maximal ramp distance is expected to set the time-scale of the ramp phase and, thus, determines magnitude of the ramping effect in the data.
 In \cref{fig:ramp phase}(a) we validate that, indeed, the deviation of the identified initial map $\hat S$ is proportional to the ramp distance $\max_{i,j}|(h- h_m)_{i,j}|$.

-Our model of the final ramp phase depends on a lower bound on the ramping speed of the qubits.
-We estimate the parameter by implementing and reconstructing the Hamiltonian with zero entries in the rotating frame of the idle frequencies of the qubits with our identification method.
-In this frame, we effectively observe a diagonal Hamiltonian with eigenfrequencies that are the difference between the common rendezvous frequency (6500 MHz) and the idling frequency.
+In order to give an estimate of the model parameters $v$ and $\tau$, we implement the zero Hamiltonian and reconstruct it with our identification method.
+In the rotating frame of the idle frequencies of the qubits, we effectively observe a diagonal Hamiltonian with eigenfrequencies that are the difference between the common rendezvous frequency (6500 MHz) and the idle frequencies.
 Since no couplers are involved, both the corresponding final and initial ramping maps are diagonal and contribute a complex phase to the data which is proportional to the combined surface area underneath the ramps, see the inset of \cref{fig:ramp phase}(b).